 - have used corticosteroid medications for prolonged periods of time

-Before the tonometry test, your eye doctor will put numbing drops in your eyes so that you don’t feel anything touching them.
-Once the eye is numb, the doctor may touch a tiny, thin strip of paper that contains orange dye to the surface of the eye to stain it.
+Before the tonometry test, your eye doctor will put numbing eye drops in your eyes so that you don’t feel anything touching them.
+Once your eye is numb, your doctor may touch a tiny, thin strip of paper that contains orange dye to the surface of your eye to stain it.
 This helps increase the accuracy of the test.

-The doctor then puts a machine called a "slit-lamp" in front of you, and you rest your chin and forehead in the supports.
-The lamp is then moved toward your eyes until just the tip of the tonometer "probe" touches the cornea.
-By flattening it just a bit, the instrument is able to detect the pressure in your eye.
-Your eye doctor will adjust the tension until he or she gets a proper reading.
+Your doctor will then put a machine called a "slit-lamp" in front of you.
+You will rest your chin and forehead on the supports provided.
+The lamp will then be moved toward your eyes until just the tip of the tonometer probe touches your cornea.
+By flattening your cornea just a bit, the instrument can detect the pressure in your eye.
+Your eye doctor will adjust the tension until they get a proper reading.

 Because your eyes are numb, you will feel no pain during the procedure.
 Tonometry is extremely safe.
-However, there is a very small risk that the cornea could be scratched when the tonometer touches the eye.
+However, there’s a very minimal risk that your cornea could be scratched when the tonometer touches your eye.
 Even if this happens, however, it will normally heal itself within a few days.

-Your doctor will discuss treatment options with you if he or she diagnoses you with glaucoma.
+Your doctor will discuss treatment options with you if they diagnose you with glaucoma or pre-glaucoma.